Airlift (film): Release

 Airlift was released on a total number of 1,800 to 2,000 screens in India.
 Overseas, including Middle East, the film released with total number of 70 screens on 21 January.
 The film was declared tax free by Uttar Pradesh and Bihar state governments on 28 January and 17 February 2016.

 Kuwaiti ban

 While initially slated for release, Airlift was eventually banned from cinemas in Kuwait for undisclosed reasons.

+Game

+Airlift: The Rescue, a mobile video game developed by Hungama Gameshastra Pvt.
+Ltd. (a joint venture of Hungama and Gameshastra) was released as a tie-in for the film during its release.

 Reception

 Box office

 The film had its highest opening in Emirates with the amount of AED 900,000, breaking the records of widest released film.
 The film earned ₹124 million during its first day run on 2,500 screens in India.
 Airlift collected ₹835 million in total during the first week, reports film analyst Taran Adarsh.

 Critical reception

 Bollywood Hungama gave the film four and a half stars out of five, stating "On the whole, Airlift is a classic film based on a real-life incident that is told extremely well on screen.
 It is surely one of the best films to come out this year and will pick up with a strong word of mouth.
 Just do not miss this one!"
 Ananya Bhattacharya of India Today also rated the film four and half stars out of five, terming the film as "gritty, edge-of-the-seat and heart-stopping" and stated "Airlift is a tale of unmatched heroism.
 In all, Airlift is the story of unparalleled courage and unsung heroes.
 From unknown names in the Ministry of External Affairs in Delhi to people who had their Indianness rearing its head from within just when it was required, Airlift is un-miss-able.
 Go watch it."
 Srijana Mitra Das from The Times of India gave the film 4 stars out of 5 praising its direction and wrote "Airlift has one of Akshay Kumar's best performances – along with other sterling acts.
 Certain cameos are outstanding.
 Airlift's scale is impressive and editing (Hemanti Sarkar) deft."
 Writing for NDTV, Saibal Chatterjee also gave it four stars and stated, "Airlift is a rare megastar vehicle that derives obvious benefits from the lead actor's magnetism without subjugating itself to the need to make the most of his presence in the cast.
 Airlift is a film that every Indian, and every Bollywood buff despairing for genuinely high-quality storytelling, must watch."
 Shubha Shetty Saha writing for Mid-Day felt that the film is "Akshay Kumar's best till date," awarded the film four stars and commented, "Menon's deft execution of the plot in hand, crisp editing (Hemanti Sarkar), dialogues which are perfectly tailored for the script, and good cinematography (Priya Seth) make this film a must watch.
 Don't miss it."